-4.4 Seasonal behavior
+Seasonal behavior 4.4

-The mean seasonal variations of the layered PMSE OR and PMSE total OR observed by EISCAT VHF radar during 2004-2015 is shown in Fig. 3 and Fig. 4, respectively.
-Fig. 3 illustrates the mean seasonal variation of the mono- (blue bars) double- (yellow bars), tri-layer (red bars) PMSE OR and quartic polynomial fitting for the monolayer PMSE OR (black dot-curve) during 2004-2015.
-Fig. 4 shows the mean seasonal variation of PMSE total OR (blue bars) and 3/π harmonic fitting for total PMSE OR (black dot-curve) during 2004-2015.
-It is clear from Fig. 3 and Fig. 4 that the monolayer PMSE in the Tromsø, Norway, often begins in late May, reaches its maximum in early June or mid-June, keeps this level until the end of July or beginning of August, and gradually decreases or vanishes when it is close to the end of August or the beginning of September in general which is in agreement with Smirnova et al., (2011).
+The mean seasonal variations of the layered PMSE OR and PMSE total OR observed by EISCAT VHF radar during 2004-2015 are shown in Figs. 3 and 4, respectively.
+Figure 3 illustrates the mean seasonal variation of the mono- (blue bars), double- (yellow bars), and tri-layer (red bars) PMSE OR and quartic polynomial fitting for the monolayer PMSE OR (black dot curve) during 2004-2015.
+Figure 4 shows the mean seasonal variation of the total PMSE OR (blue bars) and $3/\pi$ harmonic fitting for the total PMSE OR (black dot curve) during 2004-2015.
+It is clear from Figs. 3 and 4 that the monolayer PMSE in Tromsø, Norway, often begins in late May, reaches its maximum in early June or mid-June, keeps this level until the end of July or beginning of August, and gradually decreases or vanishes when it is close to the end of August or the beginning of September in general, which is in agreement with Smirnova et al. (2011).
 The double-layer PMSE also begins in late May, but its maximum value appears in mid-July.
 In addition, it keeps the larger value in June and July, and it simply fades away in early August.
-The tri-layer PMSE appears a lot less in comparison with mono- and double- layer PMSE.
+The tri-layer PMSE appears a lot less in comparison with mono- and double-layer PMSEs.
 In terms of time, it appears later and disappears earlier.
-Furthermore, the tri-layer PMSE OR is large at the end of June and early July, which is different from monolayer and double layer PMSE OR.
+Furthermore, the tri-layer PMSE OR is large at the end of June and early July, which is different from the monolayer and double-layer PMSE ORs.

-According to the statistical results, monolayer, double-layer and tri-layer PMSE OR have seasonal variation.
-Moreover, there is fluctuation in the trends of F{10.7} and geomagnetic K index.
-Therefore, it is necessary to investigate the correlation of solar and geomagnetic activity with different layered PMSE OR during 2004-2015, and we should try to explain the occurrence mechanism of PMSE.
-It is well known that other missions apart from PMSE regular observations are performed by EISCAT VHF radar, so EISCAT radar does not provide continuous PMSE observations.
-We raise an important question: Table 3 indicates a difference in total observation time for the individual years.
-How has this been taken into account for the determination of occurrence ratios?
-To solve this problem, we use another method to recalculate the layered PMSE OR.
-Then, the correlation between the layered PMSE OR and the F{10.7} and between the layered PMSE OR and K index are studied.
-As mentioned in the calculation method section, we only select the days when PMSE presents and calculate the layered OR of PMSE.
+According to the statistical results, the monolayer, doublelayer, and tri-layer PMSE ORs have seasonal variation.
+Moreover, there is fluctuation in the trends of F10.7 and the geomagnetic K index.
+Therefore, it is necessary to investigate the correlation of solar and geomagnetic activity with a differently layered PMSE OR during 2004-2015, and we should try to explain the occurrence mechanism of PMSEs.
+It is well known that other missions apart from PMSE regular observations are performed by EISCAT VHF radar, so EIS-